 Currently Shipping Computers With ThunderBolt Port

 As Intel's develpment partner, Apple wisely chose their best-selling MacBooks (and highest volume computer line) to introduce the ThunderBolt interface on.
-Currently two out of every three Macs sold - over 3 million laptops per quarter - are MacBook notebooks.
-It's been the fastest way for Apple to get as many new TBolt port enabled systems out there quickly.
-With successive revisions: iMacs, MacBook Airs and Mac mini desktop computers with ThunderBolt ports are now shipping as well.
-The professional Mac Pro Cylinder desktop line is the last to receive a ThunderBolt upgrade - and that will be to the even-faster ThunderBolt 2.0 spec.
+Currently nearly 3 out of every 4 Macs sold - over 3 million laptops per quarter - are MacBook notebooks.
+It was the fastest way for Apple to get as many new TBolt port enabled systems out there quickly.
+With successive revisions: iMacs, MacBook Airs and Mac mini, and now Macintosh Pro desktop computers with ThunderBolt ports are now shipping as well.
+The professional Mac Pro Cylinder desktop line was the last to receive a ThunderBolt upgrade - and it incorporated the even-faster 20Gbps ThunderBolt 2.0 spec.

-At 2013 WWD Developer Conference, Apple's rolled the 3nd generation of Mac ThunderBolt laptops out across it's entire MacBook Retina, Pro and Air line: The 2013 MacBook models also provides dual SuperSpeed Mac compatible USB 3.0 ports, providing even more hi-speed interface connectivity options.
+As of 2014, Apple's rolled out both first generation Mac ThunderBolt and now ThunderBolt 2 desktops and laptops across it's entire product line.
+MacBook Retina, Pro and Air lineup.
+Recently, all MacBook models now provides DUAL SuperSpeed Mac compatible USB 3.0 ports, providing even more high-speed interface connectivity options.

 ThunderBolt PC Market

 Intel is a huge OEM of logic boards.
 ThunderBolt motherboards for Windows PC's began showing up in mid 2013 into new Windows systems by a variety of Top-Tier PC manufacturers.
 Apple may have been the partner and test-bed for the initial launch of ThunderBolt, but the Windows PC platform may eventually deliver even higher high-volume production to insure an even broader market for ThunderBolt accessories in the years to come.